AMPortfolio2021/AMPortfolio2021.github.io/Library.md

 - When was the last time you feel discomfort on a library website?
 What was the reason?

 ### Contextual Research
-My Observation

-Most people that go to the library website:
+My Observation is that most people that go to the library website:
 - The 20s, 30s, and 40s age group
 - Mostly students and employed
 - Love reading